Rudolph001/EG/README_LOCAL.md

 # Email Guardian - Local Setup Guide

-This guide helps you run Email Guardian on your local Windows or Mac machine.
+This guide helps you run Email Guardian on your local machine with SQLite database.

 ## Prerequisites